getpelican/pelican/docs/themes.rst

     │   ├── css
     │   └── images
     └── templates
         ├── archives.html           // to display archives
+        ├── period_archives.html    // to display time-period archives
         ├── article.html            // processed for each article
         ├── author.html             // processed for each author
         ├── authors.html            // must list all the authors
         ├── categories.html         // must list all the categories
         ├── category.html           // processed for each category
         ├── index.html              // the index.
 List all the articles
         ├── page.html               // processed for each page
         ├── tag.html                // processed for each tag
         └── tags.html               // must list all the tags.
 Can be a tag cloud.

 * `static` contains all the static assets, which will be copied to the output `theme/static` folder.
 I've put the CSS and image folders here, but they are